EarthObservationSimulator/instrupy/docs/miscellaneous.rst

 Reference Frames
 ====================
 When specifying the orientation or position/velocity, the reference frame must be specified.
-The following reference-frames are
+The below reference-frames are recognized.

-recognized:
+.. note:: If an instrument is oriented with respect to the spacecraft body-fixed reference frame, and no other information is supplied, it is assumed that
+            the spacecraft is aligned to the Nadir-pointing frame.

 Earth Centered Inertial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^